 Starbright Children’s Development Centre Association, formerly known as The Central Okanagan Child Development Association (COCDA) and the Okanagan Neurological Association before that, was founded in 1966.
-In the early 1960’s, a group of parents from Kelowna, Penticton, and Summerland area met together to discuss their concerns over the existing services for their children with special needs.
-They shared common issues over the financial, physical and emotional burdens that evolved because of the need to travel to Vancouver to receive services for their children.
+In the early 1960’s, a group of parents met together to discuss their concerns over the existing services for their children with special needs.
+They shared common issues because of the need to travel to Vancouver to receive services for their children.
 Although local health units did what they could to provide therapeutic and educational help, systems were nevertheless limited and costly.

 As a result of these initial meetings, the founding group of parents formed a local chapter of the Cerebral Palsy Association in 1966.
 Within this same year, because of the much wider demands of other special needs children in the community at large, the Okanagan Neurological Association was formed, absorbing the Cerebral Palsy Chapter in the process.
-The need for such an organization was obvious.
 Before the year of 1966 ended, more children from the surrounding communities of Kamloops, Canoe, Salmon Arm, Vernon, and Oliver were included, thus reinforcing the very real needs for the Okanagan Neurological Association (ONA).

 The ONA was given a small donated house which allowed the group to start its first pre-school program.
 The program’s success was immediate, and within three years over one hundred and forty clients were being served.
 It became obvious that a much larger facility would be needed to meet the demands of the community.
 With this in mind, the ONA moved into the former private school for girls, Chesterfield Hall, in the year 1973.
 This new home was located on Collette Road.
 For the Okanagan Neurological Association, this was a much needed breakthrough in the provision of services for families with special needs children.